yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

 The BETA point-in-time restore feature allows you to restore the state of your cluster's data from a specific point in time.
 This can be relative, such as "three hours ago", or an absolute timestamp.

 _Point-in-time restores_ (also referred to here as PITR) and _incremental backups_ go hand in hand.
-These two features help in recovering from a number of error or failure scenarios by allowing the database to be rolled back to a specific point in time (in the past).
-The rollback starts from the last full backup, and replays all of the updates from that point until the requested restore point.
+These two features help in recovering from a number of error or failure scenarios by allowing the database to be restored to a specific point in time (in the past).

 Point-in-time restores and incremental backups depend on _full backups_ (also referred to as base backups).
 A full backup, as the name suggests, is a complete transactional backup of data up to a certain point in time.
 The entire data set in the database is backed up for all of the namespaces and tables you selected.
 Full backups are resource-intensive, and can consume considerable amounts of CPU time, bandwidth, and disk space.